smj75/sillburp/README.md

 # sillburp
-Greenhouse gas emissions from igneous sills.
+**Greenhouse gas emissions from igneous sills.**

-Sillburp calculates the temperature and gas production history when an igneous sheet intrudes a sedimentary rock.
+Sillburp calculates the temperature and gas production history when an igneous sheet intrudes sedimentary rock.
 The primary reference is, "Jones, S. M., Hoggett, M., Greene, S. E. & Dunkley Jones, T.,  Large Igneous Province thermogenic greenhouse gas flux could have initiated Paleocene-Eocene Thermal Maximum climate change, Nature Communications, in press Sept 2019," referred to below as Jea19.
 See the Methods section.

+Make using "make".
 Type "./sillburp" to see simple instructions.
+Run GMT scripts in the order described to process model results.

 ## *sillburp.cc*, *sillburp.h*